 Even if you have a 3D printer with an enclosure, the space around it still needs to be clean to ensure proper ventilation and cleaner air around your workspace.
 Dust gets kicked up easily as it is without a working machine in the mix.

-If your 3D printer needs to be connected directly to your computer, installing hooks under the table to hold the wires will both clean up your work space and reduce the risk of tripping.
+If you’re directly connecting your 3D printer to your computer, installing hooks under the table to hold the wires will both clean up your workspace and reduce the risk of tripping.

 Filament and material storage is also good.
 If you have your 3D printer in a cool and dry place – like a garage – then it’s handy to have a 3D printer stand or desk with enough space to store your filaments makes for a more efficient workspace.

 For other tools that can come in handy, read our guide to 3D printer accessories